 In 2nd sentence, you see the action ‘completing homework’ is finished.
 So, you should now have the clear idea on present perfect tense that this tense always indicates an action or event which has already been finished.
 The action or event can be considered as past but it is present because the result or effect of that action exists till now.

-Now learn the structure of present perfect tense.
+Now learn the structure of this tense.
 Yes, it’s simple…

 The boy has played cricket today afternoon.